Department of Pathology and Laboratory Medicine

 716L Molecular and Cellular Pathophysiological Basis of Disease: Laboratory II (2).
 Pre- or corequisite, PATH 715.
 A graduate-level laboratory course on mechanisms of systemic disease pathogenesis, emphasizing cell and tissue-based examples of diseases of the major organ systems.

-723 Translational Pathology and Laboratory Medicine (2).
+723 Practical Considerations for Translational Research (2).
 Permission of the instructor.
 A multi-disciplinary course providing students principles involved in translating basic science into clinically applicable diagnostics and therapies to improve human disease outcomes.
 The course is focused on bioinformatics, bioethics, trial design, FDA approval, and commercialization of laboratory diagnostics.

 725 Cancer Pathobiology (3).
 Permission of the instructor.
 This course examines pathobiological features of cancer.
 An interdisciplinary approach draws from epidemiology, genetics, molecular biology, and clinical medicine to investigate cancer etiology, pathogenesis, prevention, and treatment.